nvpro-samples/vk_tessellated_clusters/README.md

 This sample showcases dynamic tessellation with displacement that requires per-frame generation of clusters for ray tracing using `VK_NV_cluster_acceleration_structure`.
 It can also render the content using `VK_NV_mesh_shader`.

 Please have a look at the [vk_animated_clusters](https://github.com/nvpro-samples/vk_animated_clusters) sample prior this, to familiarize yourself with the new cluster extension.
+The DirectX 12 sample that demonstrates tessellation of OpenSubDiv surfaces can be found at [RTX Mega Geometry](https://github.com/NVIDIA-RTX/RTXMG).

 ![image showing adaptive tessellation](docs/adaptive_triangle_tessellation.png)